-Babies need fat!
-Roughly half of our cell membranes are made of saturated fat.
+In short, babies need fat!
+Saturated fat composes roughly half of our cell membranes.
 Over 60% of the brain is fat.
-If a baby is not getting adequate amounts of fat during this crucial growth period, the baby’s health will undoubtedly suffer.
+As a result, if a baby is not getting adequate amounts of fat, the baby’s health will undoubtedly suffer.

-I know that this article will not be well received by some people; I know that it will be called “sensationalism.”
-And honestly, I don’t care.
-Call it what you want, but children have died because of this misguided diet.
+But children have died because of this misguided diet.
 If I can promote discussion of the topic, or educate a mother who may have otherwise adopted a vegan diet, then I’ve done my job.
-This needs to be talked about.
-People need to recognize that veganism is extremely dangerous for children.

 Please leave your thoughts, whether you agree or disagree, in the comments section below.